 - Thermodynamics of Materials.
 This course focuses on thermodynamics fundamentals.
 Students develop an advanced understanding of entropy, enthalpy, and free energy principles.

 - Properties and Processing of Electronic Materials.
-Students focus on electronic principles and processes behind materials’ processing, structure, and property relationships.
+Students focus on the electronic principles and processes behind materials’ processing, structure, and property relationships.
 Coursework emphasizes metals and alloys, insulators, and semiconductors.

 - Mechanical Behavior and Strengthening Mechanisms.
 This course covers dislocation theory with particular emphasis on crystalline defects, movement of dislocations, and dislocation arrays and crystal boundaries.